 Hosted by the Mathematical Association of America (MAA) and designed for students in grade 10 and below, the AMC 10 is a twenty-five question, multiple-choice examination in mathematics designed to promote the development and enhancement of problem-solving skills.

 Challenger will email registration information to parents of students who qualified.
-Students and parents can find more information about, the competition by visiting the MAA website.
+Students and parents can find more information about the competition by visiting the MAA website.

 Elementary students will commemorate Veterans Day this month.
 Some students will have the opportunity to write to military personnel currently serving overseas.
 Others will read or hear first-hand accounts of veterans throughout U.S. history.
 The purpose of these activities is to honor the American men and women who have defended freedom around the world.

-Feast Day is a Challenger tradition and an opportunity for students to celebrate Thanksgiving with traditional Thanksgiving food and celebrate the blessings of freedom and prosperity.
+Feast Day is a Challenger tradition and an opportunity for students to enjoy traditional Thanksgiving food and celebrate the blessings of freedom and prosperity.

-Our preschoolers and kindergartners will learn about the first Thanksgiving and celebrate with their own in-class snack feasts.
-Feasts will vary by program and campus.
+Our preschoolers, and some kindergartners, will learn about the first Thanksgiving and celebrate with their own in-class snack feasts (this will vary by program and campus).
 A notice with details will be sent home with your child soon if his or her class will be participating.
 Remember to provide a lunch for your child that day.
 The preschool and kindergarten feasts are a large snack, but it will not be replacing their lunches for the day.

 Students are excited to present their Christmas Sings and Christmas Concerts next month.
 As we get closer to the performances, check our website for schedules, and watch for invitations to these festive events.

 Please remember to label all outerwear clothing, water bottles, lunchboxes, and other belongings just in case items end up in the lost-and-found.